sofyansitorus/Modular-Visual-Composer-Addons/README.md

 ### Advanced Visual Composer Addons
-**Advanced Visual Composer Addons is wordpress plugin as addons for Visual Composer wordpress plugin:**
+Advanced Visual Composer Addons is wordpress plugin as addons for Visual Composer wordpress plugin.
+The plugin has been designed and created as modular for the flexibility to allow each elements can be activated/deactivated from backend, and each elements also can has own settings page.

 ### Features & Elements:
 1. Advanced google map